sanje2v/macos-controller-fixes-for-games/README.md

 This patch fixes button and axes mappings for Xbox One Controller.
 The game has no support for controller rumble haptics.
 1. Find `Subnautica.app` in Finder (For Steam, you can right click on the game and select `Manage -> Browse local files`).
 Then, right click on it and select `Show Package Contents`.
 2. Navigate to `Contents/Resources/Data/Managed`.
 3. If you are using a Windows machine to run dnSpy, copy all the files in this folder to your Windows machine.
-If on MacOS, create a backup copy of only `Assembly-CSharp.dll`.
+If running dnSpy on a Mac, create a backup copy of only `Assembly-CSharp.dll`.
 4. Open `CAssembly-Managed.dll` in dnSpy.
 5. On the tree view at the left side of the UI, navigate to `Assembly-CSharp.dll -> - -> GameInput`.
 6. Find the class method `GetKeyCodeAsInputName` and select `Edit Method...`.